 Valid data is only available to be read back after writing one of the query registers such as 0x20.
-As soon as one of these registers is written, data is available on the device to be read back.
+As soon as one of these registers is written, data is available on the device to be read back through USB.
 When reading the device, the MSB is returned as the first byte for a total of five bytes.
-Valid data starts on the first byte, and if the data is less than 5 bytes the tail bytes are padded with zeros; see the read_device() and sc5510a_reg_read() functions in the source code.
+Valid data starts on the first byte, and if the data is less than 5 bytes the tail bytes are padded with zeros.

-PXIe Driver API
+USB Driver API

-The SC5510A API provided by SignalCore is based on either the SCICPI or NI-VISA (http://www.ni.com/visa) driver and its API libraries are available for the Windows[TM] operating system only.
-The NI-VISA API is name sc5510a-nivisa.dll.
-Please see the header files to see the slight differences in syntax between the SCIPCI and NI_VISA based APIs.
+The SC5511A USB driver provided by SignalCore is based on libusb-1.0 (www.libusb.org) and its API library is available for the Windows[TM] and Linux[TM] operating systems.
+Source code for both platforms is available upon request by emailing support@signalcore.com.
+The API functions are nothing more than register wrappers called through the USB bulk transfer function.
 The C/C++ API library functions are summarized in the list below and each function description is provided in the API description section.

+SignalCore's philosophy is to provide our customers with products in which lower hardware functions are easily accessible.
 For experienced users who wish to use direct, low-level control of frequency and gain settings, having the ability to access the registers directly is a necessity.
 However, others may wish for simpler product integration using higher level function libraries and not having to program registers directly.
-The functions provided in the SC5510A API dynamic linked library (sc5510a.dll) are:
+The functions provided in the SC5511A API (versions > 2.2.0) dynamic linked library with call type cdecl (sc5511a.dll) are: